FrightFest staged its first edition in 2000 at the Prince Charles Cinema, off London’s Leicester Square.

 The objective of FrightFest, when founded, was to provide the UK with a fantasy and horror film festival of similar stature to the market leaders in Europe and the US.
 FrightFest has since evolved into a community where audiences and guests alike travel from all over the world to be part of the event’s unique atmosphere.

-Outside of our main London August event, which in 2017 runs from the 24th to the 28th of August, the festival also stages a Halloween extravaganza and hosts a regular two-day terror-thon in Scotland as part of the Glasgow Film Festival.
-Dates for this in 2017 are the 24th and 25th of February.
+Away from our London August event, which in 2018 runs from the 23rd to the 27th August, the festival also stages a Halloween extravaganza on the last Saturday of October and hosts a regular two-day terror-thon in Scotland as part of the Glasgow Film Festival.
+Dates for this in 2018 are the 2nd and 3rd March.

-We are currently accepting submissions for our annual five day August and one day October Halloween 2017 events in London.
-The deadline for features for August is 1st June and1st July for shorts.
-Our October event deadline for both shorts and features is 1st September.
+We are currently accepting submissions for our annual five-day August in London.
+The deadline for features for August is 1st June and 29th June for shorts.

 Rules & Terms